avisharma444/StickHeroGame/README.md

 - **Pillars**: Randomly generated of varying widths and positions.
 - **Cherry Collection**: Collect cherries by flipping Stick Hero upside down while in the air.
 - **Revive Feature**: Use 3 cherries to revive the character once if they fall.
+- **Pause Functionality**: Pause the game to quit or save progress at any time.
+- **User Authentication**: Sign up and log in using MySQL database to store user details.
+- **Multiple Avatars**: Choose from several avatars to play with and unlock new ones using cherries.
+- **Marketplace**: Use collected cherries to buy new avatars.

 ## Key Controls
 - **A**: Extend the stick while holding the key.
 - **SPACE**: Flip Stick Hero upside down.
 - **S**: Save the game progress.
+- **P**: Pause the game.

 ## Features
 - **Serialization**: Save game progress including score, highest score, and total cherries.